 State of Decay

-Under Hugo Chávez, president of Venezuela from 1999 to 2013, the country experienced the biggest economic boom in its history.
-Venezuela has the highest proven oil reserves in the world, and Chávez took office as oil prices soared in the 2000s.
-Chávez used these revenues to nationalize key industries and expand social programs as part of his plan for a more equal, prosperous, and secure nation.
-However, by the end of Chávez’s presidency, his government’s policies were unsustainable, leading to a faltering economy, increases in Venezuela’s homicide rate, and ongoing corruption within the government.
+Under Hugo Chávez, who governed Venezuela from 1999 to 2013, the country experienced the largest economic boom in its history.
+Venezuela holds the world’s largest proven oil reserves, and Chávez took office just as oil prices surged during the 2000s.
+He used this windfall to nationalize key industries and expand social programs as part of his vision for a more equal, prosperous, and secure nation.
+However, by the end of his presidency, these policies proved unsustainable.
+The economy collapsed, the country became one of the most dangerous in the world, and corruption within the government became entrenched.

 This is the slow motion collapse of Venezuela; a country that not so far away I used to call: home.